HenriqueLimas/osagai/docs/src/pages/docs/api-reference/osagai/index.md

 - **BaseElement**: element constructor that the component will extend.
 (Default `HTMLElement`)
 - **observeAttributes**: array of strings with the attributes to observe and run <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks" target="_blank">attributeChangedCallback</a>
+- **renderer**: Custom renderer function to use during the render process.
+The function has two arguments `element` and `template`.
+Where `element` is the element reference and `template` is the result of the `Template` function with the current data.
 - **...customElementOptions**: All the other are options defined by the custom element spec (<a href="https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define#Parameters" target="_blank">MDN link</a>).

 </article>